nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### Fixed

-- remove check for rtmp queries 'url' & 'stream' in 'params' object of the source config
+- remove check htmlFor rtmp queries 'url' & 'stream' in 'params' object of the source config

 ## **[3.18.4]**